tleyden/tleyden.github.io/source/_posts/2014-03-18-a-slight-tweak-on-a-successful-git-branching-model.markdown

 ## Every branch solves a problem

 The natural reaction to most people seeing this diagram is *dude, that's way too many branches, this is way more complicated than it needs to be*.
 Actually, I'd argue that it's minimally complex to solve the problems that these branches are designed to solve.
-In other words, each type of branch jsutifies it's existence by the problem it's designed to solve.
+In other words, each type of branch justifies it's existence by the problem it's designed to solve.

-From the perspective of a library developer (in my case, [Couchbase Lite for Android](https://github.com/couchbase/couchbase-lite-android)), here are the problems each branch is purported to solve.
+From the perspective of a library developer (in my case, [Couchbase Lite for Android](https://github.com/couchbase/couchbase-lite-android)), here are the problems each branch is intended to solve.

 ### Permanent and External Facing Branches